 This was my compromise: me going back to what feels natural to me, which is “less is more.”
 I didn’t want an overly elaborate scene, I wanted a visually striking representation of the story itself.
 I also wanted something stylistically similar to The Rebel Court series cover, since they both fall under similar genres, but not identical, because there are significant differences between the two series.
 Do you think I accomplished all that?

 Curious things have been happening of late.
-Ever since I began posting “Dragonborn” news, excerpts, and images on my Facebook page, I’ve had fans of The Elder Scrolls game franchise commenting on the similarities between my book and the games.… Read More »The Royal Wizard and Dragonblood Series
+Ever since I began posting “Dragonborn” news, excerpts, and images on my Facebook page, I’ve had fans of The Elder Scrolls game franchise commenting on the similarities between my book and the games.
+It surprised me somewhat, because I am not a gamer, and had never heard of these games before the first comments started pouring in.
+On their warnings and advice, I did a little research into the matter.
+What I discovered was that there are no similarities in the structure, plot, or characters between my books and the popular RPG games, other than their being high fantasy and including dragons and other classical creatures of fantasy and mythology.
+That’s the good… Read More »The Royal Wizard and Dragonblood Series

 If actions speak louder than words, why do we fall in love with book characters who do horrible things, simply because we know their intentions are good?
 Especially in Romance, the hero is usually a man with a past (or even present) filled with many violent deeds that would make us run for safety if we couldn’t see into his thoughts (translate: in real life).
 But everyone instinctively trusts in him, because we expect the story to have a happy ending–through his actions.
 Why is that?